agrc/metadata-asset-tracking-tool/metadata/boundaries/state_boundary.md

 ### What is the purpose of the dataset?

+This dataset provides an administrative baseline for the current geographic extent of the state of Utah and is suitable for cartography and general analytic purposes.

 ### What does the dataset represent?

+This dataset does not represent exact legal boundaries, but, rather a set of boundaries used for the administrative purposes that conforms to logical & administrative rules (e.g. no two cities or township areas may cover the same geographic extent).

 ### How was the dataset created?

+The polygon feature for the Utah State Boundary was created using coordinate geometry [(COGO)](https://pro.arcgis.com/en/pro-app/latest/help/editing/introduction-to-cogo.htm) from legal descriptions.
+All features have been adjusted to the current Geographic Coordinate Database (GCDB) points.

+All updates, corrections, or clarifications to the boundary represented in this dataset must first be filed with the Lieutenant Governor's office.
+Once approved, UGRC receives the updated data and adjusts the polygon boundary accordingly.

 ### How reliable and accurate is the dataset?